seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 be-rhyme her; Dido a dowdy; Cleopatra a gipsy;
 Helen and Hero hildings and harlots; Thisbe a grey
 eye or so, but not to the purpose.
 Signior
-Romeo, bon jour! there’s a French salutation
+Romeo, bon jour! there's a French salutation
 to your French slop.
 You gave us the counterfeit
 fairly last night.